Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 10
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 9.5
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 7.5

 ### Question 5: In the following text, identify the two artists mentioned: "During the Renaissance, Leonardo da Vinci and Michelangelo were two of the most influential artists who created masterpieces that continue to inspire people today."
 Task Domain: Extractive Question Answering